KSCO

-KSCO (1080 AM) is a commercial radio station broadcasting a talk radio format.
-The station is owned by Zwerling Broadcasting System, Ltd and is licensed to Santa Cruz, California.
-The radio studios and offices are on Portola Drive in Santa Cruz.
-The station can be heard over much of Central California during the day.
+KSCO (1080 AM) is a commercial radio station licensed to Santa Cruz, California, United States, serving Monterey, Salinas and much of Central California.
+Owned by Zwerling Broadcasting System, Ltd, it features a talk radio format with studios on Portola Drive in Santa Cruz.

-By day, KSCO broadcasts at 10,000 watts.
-Because 1080 AM is a clear channel frequency reserved for KRLD Dallas and WTIC Hartford, at sunset, to avoid interference, KSCO reduces power to 28 watts.
-It uses a non-directional antenna at all times KSCO also has three translator stations to broadcast its programming on the FM dial.
+KSCO also has three translator stations to rebroadcast its programming on the FM dial.

 History

 KSCO signed on the air on September 21, 1947.
 It originally was powered at 1,000 watts by day and was housed in a distinctive art deco building, which was constructed for the station, and still broadcasts there today.
 The founder was Charles Vernon Berlin, who also served as general manager and chief engineer.
 In 1962, he added 99.1 KSCO-FM (now KSQL).

 In 1986, Berlin sold KSCO-AM-FM to Fuller-Jeffrey Broadcasting which owned numerous stations around the country.
 The AM station went to an automated format of adult standards.
 On March 10, 1987, KSCO-FM changed its call letters to KLRS (Colors) and its format to a new-age music format, the first station in North America to do so, with Mark Hammond as program director and Jay Peterson music director.

 Since 1991, KSCO has been owned by the Zwerling family and has a talk radio format.
 The Zwerlings later acquired another local AM station, 1340 KOMY.
 Both Michael and his mother Kay Zwerling took an active role in the station with the former regularly hosting the call-in show Saturday Special and the latter writing and voicing politically conservative commentaries on a variety of topics, especially politics and current events.
 On January 3, 2017 Kay Zwerling died at 95 years old.